fukiIsABadDog/Maelstrom/README.md

 # :cyclone: What is it?
-It is a natural water way and aqurium management application.
+It is a natural water way and aquarium management application.

 ### but what if I don't care about fish and stuff?
-Most importantly Maelstrom demenstrates an architecture that can be use in a board base of user end point applications.
+Most importantly Maelstrom demonstrates an architecture that can be used in a board base of user end point applications.

 :ocean: Users can log in securely
 :ocean: Users can only see the data that relates to them